Dreaming of hair: the strength and freedom we wear

 Astrological note: Falling hair evokes Saturn or Pluto in the 1st house, or Pluto transiting through the 1st house.
 Capricorn and Scorpio in periods of heavy transits through the 1st house often see this image.
 If Pluto is now transiting your 1st house — the fear of losing your image of yourself accompanies a deep transformation of identity.

 In different cultures, cutting hair is a rite of passage: from childhood to adulthood, from secular life to monastic, after the loss of someone beloved.
 This is not merely aesthetics — it is a symbolic act.
+Deeper in the body and more cellular, the same outgrowing of an old surface takes the shape of dreaming of skin that is changing or shedding — the rite of passage written into the very tissue.

 Ask yourself: “Is there something in my life that ‘needs cutting’ — an old image of myself, an old pattern, an old identity?
 What will be freed if I do?”